 Free from a confined salary that has zero prospects of scaling higher and being able to afford the endless bills from our expensive lifestyles.

-In order to help you make the decision that’s right for you, we’ve analysed being a part time vs full time Forex trader below.
+In order to help you make the decision that’s right for you, we’ve analyzed being a part-time vs full-time Forex trader below.

 Trading Strategies for Each Session

 The Forex market is tailor-made for part-time traders because no matter what timezone you choose to work, you’re able to create Forex strategies for each session.

 People who work full time during business hours in their timezone are able to trade during any of the other Forex sessions within a 24 hours day.

 However, the trader’s fixed 8-hour trading day cannot be combined with your main job.